-Professor Chan Chi Fai, Andrew

-Mr. Mak Hing Keung, Thomas
+Mr. Li Tze Leung Professor Chan Chi Fai, Andrew Mr. Mak Hing Keung, Thomas Mr. Ng Yat Cheung

-Biographical information of the directors is set forth on pages 18 to 20 of this annual report.
+Biographical information of the directors is set forth on pages 16 to 18 of this annual report.

 Each of the Executive Directors of the Company entered into a service contract with the Company for an initial term of three years commencing from the Listing Date and may only be terminated in accordance with the provisions of the service contract after the first two years by either party giving to the other not less than three months' prior notice in writing.